 Investment in data visualisation tools enables a shift from internal to external focus, from supply-driven economies of scale (as seen in the 2nd industrial revolution) to demand-driven economies (in the 4th industrial revolution).
 When our customers use Qlikvalue creation moves from inside the company to the outside.
-When investment works, a community flourishes, the ecosystem adapts and the value of technology investments increases.
+When the investment works, a community flourishes, the ecosystem adapts and the value of technology investments increases.

 Competing and winning in the data economy requires us to harness people, processes and technology to maintain the ecology of our complex business ecosystems.